lkoepsel/AVR_C/README.md

 ### blink:
 Minimal blink sketch.
 Intended as a minimal test program while working on code, it doesn't use the AVR_C Library.

-### delayTest:
-Demonstrates how to use the delay function.
-Same as blink, however, uses the AVR_C library.

 ### digitalRead:
 Uses loops to go through each digital pin (2-13) and print out level on pin.
 Uses INPUT_PULLUP, so pin needs to be grounded to show 0, otherwise it will be a 1.